rohinishimpatwar/WordsChain/README.md

 Step 5 : to compile use command -  javac WordCheck.java

 Step 6 : To run use command - java WordCheck

+I have added the dictionary here that I have used as a sample input dictionary - english3.txt

 Here is how it looks when ran successfully
 ![Code test](images/wordcheck2.png)
 ![Code test](images/wordcheck.png)